 VyprVPN is an online security service developed by Golden Frog, a company dedicated to the idea of a free Internet, with high security for all users.
 The company was a response to the infamous Room 641a used by the NSA to conduct surveillance on AT&T’s networks.
 After the government ignored legal complaints regarding this activity, Golden Frog decided to launch VyprVPN in an attempt to preserve Internet security and respect for user privacy.

 This blog will focus on the blogging policy of VyprVPN and the legislative framework dictated by its location, as well as the location of the parent company.

 VyprVPN is registered in Switzerland, which is a prime location for VPN services.
 Switzerland is located within the free European zone, meaning it is exempt from any mandatory retention laws.
 Furthermore, solid privacy laws are in power in the country, including the Swiss Federal Data Protection Ordinance and the Swiss Federal Data Protection Act.
 Also, the Federal Supreme Court of Switzerland ruled against the usage of IP addresses without the interested parties knowing about it.

-We do have one concern regarding VyprVPN’s security, though.
+There is one potential concern regarding VyprVPN’s security, though.
 Namely, its parent company Golden Frog is partially based in the US.
 This is a troubling fact since, under FISA and the Patriot Act, companies registered in the US can be enforced to hand over user information regardless of where the data is stored.
-VyprVPN claims that it is perfectly capable of guaranteeing user safety, but this fact makes us sincerely doubt that statement.
+Fortunately, as we will now show, there is no reason to worry.

 In the past, VyprVPN did log minimum user data, including IP address session timestamps, the amount of bandwidth used, and similar information.
 Fortunately, matters have changed recently.
 Namely, VyprVPN has decided to implement a strict zero-logging policy and it is now officially a no log VPN.